tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 ## Performance
 .NET applications can be very performant, also compared with other technologies.
+An example of independent performance tests are available at [TechEmpower](https://www.techempower.com/benchmarks/#section=data-r21)

-.NET gives you a lot of performance improvements in the box after each release.
+Performance is in focus, and .NET have a lot of performance improvements with every release.

 You must ask yourself: How performance critical is my application?
 Writing your code easy to understand is preferred.